heliaYaz/ComputerVision-Course/README.md

 # ComputerVision-Course
- These codes are for the computer vision course i enrolled winter 2020.
+ These codes are for the computer vision course I enrolled winter 2020.